-University Park (UP) students frequently ask about taking World Campus (WC) courses.
+University Park students frequently ask about taking World Campus courses.
 For a variety of reasons, this option is extremely limited.
-As described in the policy below, enrollment in World Campus courses during Fall and Spring semesters is not permitted, and enrollment during summer sessions is subject to the limits indicated by the Liberal Arts Competency in a Major/Minor policy (points 3 and 4 below), as well as additional department restrictions based on course capacity and student need.
+As described in the policy below, enrollment in World Campus courses during fall and spring semesters is not permitted, and enrollment during summer sessions is subject to the limits indicated by the Liberal Arts Residency in a Major/Minor policy (points 3 and 4 below), as well as additional department restrictions based on course capacity and student need.

 World Campus and other Penn State Economics degrees

 The comments above apply to Economics degrees offered at non-University Park locations, except of course that there are differences in the requirements of those degrees.
 Also, campus registrars may impose additional limits on students’ ability to take World Campus courses.

 Beginning on May 1, 2020, the Economics Department will no longer be accepting transfer credits for the following courses: